Northern California Mallet Finger Treatment

-Mallet finger, also called baseball finger or drop finger, refers to disruption of the extensor tendon, which normally inserts at the base of the small bone at the tip of the finger.
+Mallet finger, also called baseball finger or drop finger, refers to a disruption of the extensor tendon, which normally inserts at the base of the small bone at the tip of the finger.
 The joint immediately next to the nail assumes a flexed position and patients cannot actively straighten the tip of the finger.
 The delicate balance between opposing tendons is disrupted and there can be associated changes at the middle joint of the finger.

 Mallet fingers can occur following a sharp laceration.
 For example, accidentally cutting the top of the finger approximately 1 inch below the base of the nail will disrupt the extensor tendon, resulting in a mallet deformity.